 - Learn the Basics: Our Welcome to the Libraries and How Libraries Work guides are great places to start, with a video tour of the library, an overview of how to find what you’re looking for, and an introduction to the research process.
 See our Library Floor Maps and our Call Number Locations to get your bearings when you’re ready to explore in person.
 Want to dig deeper?
 Check out our Undergraduate and Graduate student homepages!

 - Schedule a research consultation: Our research services librarians are experts in the Library resources available on the topic you’re studying.
 As soon as you get your first research assignment, schedule an appointment for a research consultation to learn how to search the Library’s millions of resources effectively and where you can find the most important resources for your topic.
+You can also schedule a research consultation with our Digital Scholarship Services team to help with digital projects like data visualization, podcasting, or video production.

 - Follow the Library: Keep up-to-date on the latest news and information from the Library by following us on Instagram, Twitter, or Facebook.
-We post news, photos, and lots of interesting Georgetown history.
+We regularly post news, photos, and lots of interesting Georgetown history.

 - Explore the Booth Family Center for Special Collections: The Library has a large collection of rare and unique materials in the Booth Family Center for Special Collections, most of which are available for research.
 If you’re taking a class requiring original research this semester, take a few moments to explore Special Collections, which includes the University Archives, Rare Books, Manuscripts, and the University Art Collection.
-And don’t forget to check out the exhibitions on the Library’s fifth and third floors and online that use Booth materials.
+And don’t forget to check out the exhibitions on the Library’s fifth and third floors and online that feature library materials.

 - Learn a new skill with LinkedIn Learning: Want to become a master public speaker or an Excel ninja?
 Log in to LinkedIn Learning with your Georgetown NetID and password to find thousands of video tutorials on technology, professional, and creative skills.